Vyral/base-template/_posts/2019-12-13-where-you-can-find-authentic-wood-fired-pizza.md

 {% include youtube.html %}

-*If you have a craving for wood-fired pizza, I have just the place to introduce you to on the latest episode of “Tulsa Foodie.”*
+<p style="text-align: center;"><em>If you have a craving for wood-fired pizza, I have just the place to introduce you to on the latest episode of “Tulsa Foodie.”
+</em></p>

 On the latest episode of “Tulsa Foodie,” I want to introduce you to one of my favorite restaurants: the East Village Bohemian Pizzeria.
 Joining me for a quick sit-down is Amy McMillin, who co-owns the restaurant with her brother.&nbsp;